 A daycare center has built-in social relationships as your child develops critical skills by interacting with other children (and adults) throughout the day.
 They will learn and grow with other children and develop emotional intelligence and language skills.

-A daycare center with lots of kids and many toys can also be loud and overstimulating for a child.
+A daycare center with many kids and toys can also be loud and overstimulating for a child.
 What’s your child’s personality?
 Would they be overwhelmed in this type of environment?

 A nanny share could also provide social connections for your child as you join another family that ideally has similarly aged children.